callicles/callicles.github.io/_drafts/2016-04-03-distributed-matrix-product.md

 ---

 Matrix multiplication is something a mathemacial operation that takes two matrices and produces another one as a result.
-Before explaining how distributed matrices product can work, we are going to briefly fly over what's a matrix and what's a dot product of matrices.
-You can skip that part if you already know about it.
+Before explaining how distributed matrices product can work, we are going to do a quick reminder of whati is a matrix and what's a dot product of matrices.
+You can skip that part if everything is fresh in your mind.

 ## Matrices and dot product